Skip to main content

 Scores are usually higher for bigger, heavier packaging types.
 This makes sense.
 The bigger and heavier - the more materials used - the higher its environmental impact.

-d.
-Impact on Resource Scarcity.
+4. Impact on Resource Scarcity

 What: Impact your packaging product has on resource scarcity, expressed in eco costs.